Costin Murgescu: Communist turn and România Liberă

-As noted by historian Lucian Boia, Costin Murgescu had renounced his "juvenile totalitarian illusions" by January 1944, with Romania facing the possibility of a Soviet invasion.
-Contacting the anti-fascist circles, and finding himself in open conflict with his own father, Murgescu became a contributor to Ecoul, the semi-legal newspaper.
+In a 1987 article, L. Eșanu argues that Murgescu's participation in the left-wing resistance to Antonescu was already visible in January 1943, the alleged date at which the underground newspaper România Liberă had been set up.
+Eșanu includes Murgescu on a list of its founders.
+As noted by historian Lucian Boia, he had fully renounced his "juvenile totalitarian illusions" by January 1944, with Romania facing the possibility of a Soviet invasion.
+Finding himself in open conflict with his own father, Murgescu became a contributor to Ecoul, the semi-legal newspaper.
 It published his essays against Antonescu's economic policies and the New Order, which argued, with a noted "dialectical" tinge, in favor of multilateralism and an "international division of labor".
 His Vremea articles, arranged for print by the antifascist editor George Ivașcu, looked forward to a new era of peace, shaped by international cooperation.
 According to Boia, he may have been encouraged to explore the subject by the Propaganda Ministry, which was sending out signals that some dignitaries were willing to sue for peace.

-During or immediately after the August 23 Coup which toppled Antonescu, Murgescu involved himself with left-wing political circles, including the Romanian Communist Party (PCR).
-Following the country's change of orientation, Lt-Col. Murgescu was arrested.
-He was initially sentenced to death, and some authors believe that he was executed.
-However, his sentence was commuted to life imprisonment with hard labor on June 1, 1945.
-Passing through the notorious Aiud prison, he may have still been alive during the mid 1950s.
-As a display of his loyalty to the new regime, Costin volunteered for war against the Nazis, fought in Northern Transylvania, and was badly wounded.
+During or immediately after the August 23 Coup which toppled Antonescu, Murgescu involved himself with left-wing political circles, including the Romanian Communist Party (PCR) and the Union of Patriots.
+The latter's newspaper, Tribuna Poporului, had him as an economic columnist from its first issue, on October 16.
+As a display of his loyalty to the new regime, he volunteered for war against the Nazis, fought in Northern Transylvania, and was badly wounded.
+He was a personal witness to the recapture of Târgu Mureș in October 1944, writing a România Liberă reportage on this subject.
+His piece on the taking on Cluj appeared in 1945, as part of a reportage collection curated by architect George Matei Cantacuzino.